 You will need to provide a backpack for the hike into the canyon.
-The backpack should have an internal frame or be frameless (no external frames), have a hip belt and not be over 40-45 liters (2500-2700 cubic inches) in capacity.
+The backpack should have an internal frame or be frameless (no external frames), have a hip belt, and not be over 40-45 liters (2500-2700 cubic inches) in capacity.
 When you arrive at the river after your hike from the South Rim, you will repack your gear into our waterproof bags.
 The empty backpacks will be stored separately on the boats.

 Leave your valuables at home.
-For necessary personal items such as a wallet, credit cards, etc., we recommend putting them in a zip-lock bag at the bottom of your waterproof bag with your clothing.
+For necessary personal items such as a wallet, credit cards, etc., we recommend putting them in a zip-close bag at the bottom of your waterproof bag with your clothing.

-Tipping is optional, but appreciated by our staff.
+Tipping is appreciated by our staff.
 If you are wondering how much to tip, you may consider that we operate in a service industry with a host of behind-the-scenes contributors in addition to the guides on your trip.
 In general, we suggest a gratuity based on 10 – 15% of the trip cost.
-It is customary on OARS trips for gratuities to be given to the Trip Leader in the form of cash or personal check, who will then distribute appropriately amongst all the guides and support staff.
+It is customary on OARS trips for gratuities to be given to the Trip Leader, in the form of cash or a personal check, who will then distribute appropriately amongst all the guides and support staff.